Registrant Monitoring: Daily Alerts on Every New Domain Registered by an Owner

 Every domain has an owner.
 Track the owner, not just the domain.

-Enter a name, email, or company.
-Get alerted every time that registrant appears in a new domain registration or WHOIS update — across every TLD, every day, automatically.
+Enter a name, email, or company, and get alerted every time that registrant appears in a new domain registration or WHOIS update, across every TLD, every day.